anish-mandal/ideon/README.md

 ## Features
 - Dark Mode
 - Cross Platform (coming soon)
-- Saves your ideas which you may forgot
+- Saves your ideas that you may forget

 ## Build with
 - [React](https://reactjs.org/): Entire Frontend